Home » Paying For School » Public Service Student Loan Forgiveness

 Public Service Student Loan Forgiveness

-PSLF, or Public Service Loan Forgiveness, allows those who have served in the military, as well as federal, state, local, or tribal government agencies, public transportation, water, or bridge districts, public housing authorities, not-for-profit organizations that are tax-exempt.
+PSLF, or Public Service Loan Forgiveness, allows those who have served in the military, as well as federal, state, local, or tribal government agencies, public transportation, water, or bridge districts, public housing authorities, or not-for-profit organizations that are tax-exempt.

 These may include civilian service to the military, emergency management, public safety, law enforcement, early childhood education, and public service for people with disabilities, teaching at a tribal college or university or teaching in a high-need subject area for ten years or more who have federal student loans.

-To meet the requirements for Public Service Loan Forgiveness you must also be employed full-time with direct loans and have a repayment plan that is either income-based or participate in the standard ten year repayment plan.
+To meet the requirements for Public Service Loan Forgiveness, you must also be employed full-time with direct loans and have a repayment plan that is either income-based or participate in the standard ten-year repayment plan.

 Related: Post-9/11 GI Bill Overview